alexellis/mine-with-docker/README.md

 It can be profitable depending on your hardware and electricity costs.
 If you have a single node and can get paid 2-5USD / day for instance then that's going to equate to 60-150 USD / month.
 Now if you actually have 20 or 50 nodes you can apply a multiplier.

+* What is Docker?

+Docker uses containers and immutable images to build and package software and all its dependencies.
+[Read more here](https://www.docker.com/what-docker)

+Try my [Hands-On Labs for Docker](https://github.com/alexellis/HandsOnDocker/blob/master/Labs.md) if you want to learn more.

 > Tip: If you have credits with a cloud provider or are using the Spot Instance market then this could be a way for you to generate some coin at a low cost.

 ## Pre-reqs

-We need to install Docker so that we can run a container.
+We need to install Docker CE so that we can run a container.
 The container holds all the mining code and dependencies as a single immutable image.
+You can install with a single line using a utility script - I generally use this with Ubuntu, but [other distributions are supported too](https://www.docker.com/community-edition).

-* Install Docker:
+* Install Docker CE:

 ```
 curl -sL get.docker.com | sh
 ```

 > If not running as a root user then you should look at the final message about using `usermod` to grant access to Docker to your user account.
+This may be something like `usermod alexellis -aG docker`

 ## Start mining

 Create a service and enter your bitcoin wallet ID:

 ```
-docker service rm miner
+docker service create --mode=global \
-docker service create --name miner alexellis2/cpu-opt:2018-1-2 ./cpuminer \
+  --name miner alexellis2/cpu-opt:2018-1-2 ./cpuminer \
   -a cryptonight \
   -o stratum+tcp://cryptonight.eu.nicehash.com:3355 \
   -u 1M2KME8VBx24RsU3Ed2dEkF9EFghn3jR2o.cloud1